Skip to main content

 Best for Multi-Zone: Honeywell Home T9

 The Honeywell Home T9 earns 8.4 on the SHE Thermostat ROI Score — second-highest in the slate.
-The math: ~$340 in 3-yr cumulative savings versus $204.99 cost, normalized through a 1.3x feature multiplier (room sensors, Smart Response anticipation tech, multi-stage heat-pump handling).
-The room-by-room zoning is what justifies the position — Reviewed's 2026 coverage measured ~$113/yr in multi-room homes versus baseline single-zone setups.
-Tom's Guide flagged the Smart Response algorithm as best-in-class for HVAC anticipation: it warms or cools rooms 15 mins before you typically arrive, yielding measurable comfort uplift versus reactive scheduling.
-The trade-off is the C-wire requirement — older homes need an electrician for ~$150 — and the lack of Matter or Thread support, which puts long-term ecosystem flexibility at risk.
-The bundled sensor is the differentiator versus the ecobee Premium, where each SmartSensor adds $79 to the bill of materials.
+The math: ~$340 in 3-yr cumulative savings versus $169.99 cost, normalized through a 1.3x feature multiplier (room sensors, Smart Response anticipation tech, multi-stage heat-pump handling).
+The room-by-room zoning is what justifies the position — SHE estimates ~$113/yr in multi-room homes versus baseline single-zone setups.
+Tom's Guide notes the "remote sensors and scheduling features can keep your entire house comfortable," and the Smart Response algorithm warms or cools rooms ahead of your typical arrival for comfort uplift versus reactive scheduling.
+The trade-off is the C-wire requirement — older homes may need an electrician to run one — and the lack of Matter or Thread support, which puts long-term ecosystem flexibility at risk.
+The bundled sensor is the differentiator versus the ecobee Premium, where each additional SmartSensor is a separately purchased add-on to the bill of materials.

 What We Love